Yonasketema/graphql-bookstore-api/README.md

 - user authentication to allow users to create accounts and login/logout
 - a user comment for the book
 - a user can like, save the books and see all of their saved pins later.
-- auhorized amin user can post book
+- auhorized admin user can post book